andrii-rykal/Product-catalog/README.md

 The application is adapted for the mobile version, tablet and desktop.
 React, ReactRouter, SCSS, HTML were used in the development.

+To run the project locally:
+- clone the repository
+- open using the code editor
+- run commands in the code editor terminal:
+   - npm install;
+   - npm start;

 [DEMO LINK](https://andrii-rykal.github.io/Product-catalog/)